ThorntonMatthewD/osrs-hiscores/README.md

 Newest features include:

 * You can enter usernames with spaces now and it won't break (wow)
-* Boss KC, Torunament Points and Minigame Completions (as well as accompanying rankings) are available at your leisure!
+* Boss KC, Tournament Points and Minigame Completions (as well as accompanying rankings) are available at your leisure!

 -Matt